 - Feeling isolated

 Children and adolescents typically show the following symptoms in adjustment disorder:

 - Poor sleep

 - Poor grades and performance in school

-Psychotherapy is usually the best choice for Adjustment Disorder, because the disorder is seen as temporary and a somewhat normal reaction to a stressful event.
-The therapist works with the individual to find new behaviors and ideas and helps him to be able to deal more effectively with the problem.
-In addition, the therapist helps the individual find a clearer understanding of the issue/s.
-The treatment will often stress the significance of social support in the individual’s life.
+Psychotherapy is usually the best choice for adjustment disorder, because the disorder is seen as temporary and a somewhat normal reaction to a stressful event.
+The therapist works with the individual to find more adaptive emotions and conduct, helping them deal more effectively with the problem.
+In addition, the therapist helps the individual find a clearer understanding of the issue/s causing depression and anxiety.
+The treatment will often emphasize the significance of social support in the individual’s life.
 If there’s an issue with stress, therapy may also include relaxation training and techniques.

-While Adjustment Disorder rarely extends beyond six months, there may be some lasting feeling that happens beyond that time frame.
-Those are normal and are usually not serious enough to require additional treatment.
+While adjustment disorder rarely extends beyond six months, there may be some lasting anxiety and depressed mood that happens beyond that time frame.
+That is normal and usually not serious enough to require additional treatment.

 Family therapy may be ideal for particular individuals, which is especially important if the person is an adolescent.
 This is the appropriate therapy if the family is using a family member as a scapegoat (blaming that individual).
 Sometimes, family members identify a person as the one with the problem, although the issue is family-related.
 The family members can be educated about the disorder and gain knowledge of its seriousness.